Sylvain59650/datetime-object/docs/DateTime-Locale.md

     DateTime.weekdays(3);

-As of **2.13.0** you can pass a bool as the first parameter of the weekday functions.
+You can pass a bool as the first parameter of the weekday functions.
 If true, the weekdays will be returned in locale specific order.
 For instance, in the Arabic locale, Saturday is the first day of the week, thus:

     DateTime.locale('ar');
     DateTime.weekdays(true);